top of page

 Frequently Asked Questions

-• Bone setting is a traditional form of hands-on bodywork that focuses on restoring movement and organization in the joints, fascia, and connective tissue.
+• It's a traditional form of hands-on bodywork that focuses on restoring movement and organization in the joints, fascia, and connective tissue.

 The work aims to open restricted areas of the body so movement becomes easier, more coordinated, and less strained.
 You can learn more here